canonical/jaas-documentation/explanation/jaas_security_scope.rst

 We recommend the `Canonical identity platform`_ as the preferred IdP for JAAS.
 The IdP will handle user authentication on behalf of JAAS using OAuth 2.0 and OIDC.
 For authorisation, JAAS provides this by means of tags and ReBAC (Relation-Based Access Control).

+See the following pages for more details on how JAAS provides :doc:`authentication <./authentication>` and authorisation.

 Auditing and logging
 --------------------